What will $2,800 rent you in New York City?

 ---

-Amenities offered in the building include outdoor space, a roof deck, an elevator, secured entry, bike storage and a garden.
-In the furnished unit, expect hardwood floors, a breakfast bar, stainless steel appliances, wooden cabinetry, in-unit laundry, a walk-in closet, a home theater system and a sofa bed.
-If you've got a pet, you'll be happy to learn that cats and dogs are allowed at this property.
+An elevator is offered as a building amenity.
+In the unit, prospective tenants can expect hardwood and tile flooring, high ceilings, ceiling fans, exposed brick, a loft area and a fireplace.
+Luckily for pet owners, both dogs and cats are welcome here.

-According to Walk Score, the surrounding area is a "walker's paradise," is easy to get around on a bicycle and is a haven for transit riders.
+According to Walk Score, the surrounding area is extremely walkable, is quite bikeable and is a haven for transit riders.

 17 Monitor St. (Williamsburg)

-Building amenities include a fitness center, a roof deck, an elevator, on-site laundry and extra storage.
-In the apartment, there are hardwood flooring, high ceilings, stone countertops, a dishwasher and both air conditioning and central heating .Good news for animal lovers: both dogs and cats are welcome here.
+Building amenities include on-site laundry, shared outdoor space, secured entry, a fitness center, a roof deck, an elevator and extra storage space.
+In the residence, you can anticipate hardwood flooring, high ceilings, a dishwasher, stainless steel appliances, granite countertops, recessed lighting and large windows.
+If you've got a pet, you'll be happy to learn that cats and dogs are welcome.

+Per Walk Score ratings, the area around this address has excellent walkability, is convenient for biking and is a haven for transit riders.

+Finally, check out this 700-square-foot one-bedroom, one-bathroom spot that's located at East 80th Street and Lexington Avenue.
+It's listed for $2,800/month.

+The building features on-site laundry, outdoor space, a roof deck, an elevator, storage space and secured entry.
+In the apartment, you'll have hardwood floors, high ceilings, a dishwasher, stainless steel appliances, wooden cabinetry, granite countertops and a walk-in closet.
+Sorry animal lovers, neither cats nor dogs are permitted.

-According to Walk Score's assessment, this location has excellent walkability, is convenient for biking and boasts excellent transit options.
+According to Walk Score, this location has excellent walkability, is bikeable and has excellent transit.

 (See the complete listing here.)